How to import locations from CSV to your Store Locator widget

 3

-Address - Specify the location's address that will appear directly in the widget
+Address: The address that will appear in the widget.

 4

-Phone - Add the contact number for the location, allowing website visitors to initiate calls instantly
+Phone: The contact number for the location, allowing visitors to call directly.

 5